turulomio/xulpymoney/README.md

 # Install in Windows

-You just must download xulpymoney-X.X.X.exe and xulpymoney_init-X.X.X.exe and execute them.
+You just must download xulpymoney-X.X.X.exe and execute them.
 They are portable apps so they took a little more time to start.

+If you prefer there is a binary zip version in xulpymoney-X.X.X.zip.
+You can extract it and execute xulpymoney executable.

 # Install in Windows with Python